wincent/buildtools/README.txt

 materials (generally nothing necessary to build the project), if any, are stored in the "extra" subdirectory.

+The buildtools themselves are generally included in each project via the Git submodule mechanism, inside the "src" folder for the project:

+Project/src/buildtools

-This layout ensures that all projects have the same relative paths to the buildtools, build and build-intermediates directories; that is, from the "src" directory of each project the relative paths are:
+This layout ensures that all projects have the same relative paths to the build and build-intermediates directories; that is, from the "src" directory of each project the relative paths are:

-../../buildtools
 ../../build
 ../../build-intermediates